B+Tree

 const new_frame = try self.bp.fetchPage(new_page, .exclusive);

 // 2.
-Find split point (middle)
+Find a byte-balanced split point that keeps both leaves valid.

 // 3.
 Move upper half to new page